hapax/hapax.github.io/assets/teaching.md

 real world.
-Unlike beauty, which never gets much of a rhetorical look in, the "real world" is bandied about almost recklessly by maths teachers, since the real world is where many a dreaded *word problem* is purported to live.
+Unlike beauty, which never gets much of a rhetorical look in, the "real world" is bandied about almost recklessly by maths teachers, since this is where many a dreaded *word problem* is purported to live.
 To illustrate, here are some word problems from our textbook: